-On this page, you can uncheck the services you don’t want to see in the menu.
-One of the new feature in the latest versions is that you can drag and change the order of the applications.
+On this page, you can uncheck the services you don’t want to see on the menu.
+One of the new features in the latest versions is that you can drag and change the order of the applications.
 So, you can manually move the most used services at the top and keep the less used services at the bottom in the menu.

 You can customize the Google Service shortcuts according to your needs and now you have quick access to all your Google Services.

 Symtica is a small but incredibly useful addon, especially for the Google Power Users.
 You are now just one click away from your favorite service, whenever you sign in to Gmail.

 So did you like this addon?
 Let us know in comments section below and we would write about more such useful Google Chrome extension as and when they are released.